JanLahmann/Qoffee-Maker/QoffeeMaker Instructions/QoffeeMakerInstructions.md

 # Usage tips

 - By clicking on "Simulator (error free)" and "Simulator (real quantum device)" you can calculate these models too.
 Wait a few seconds for them to show up in the graphs below.
 The colors indicate which model is which.
+- The circuit can be exported to the IBM Quantum composer by clicking on "Export to IBM Quantum Composer".
 - By default the circuit is always run in with an error-free simulator.
 Change this by clicking on the "Q" in the top right hand corner.
 It should change its colors between purple (error-free) and green (simulating a real device).
 - You can show more gates in the composer by clicking the crossed out eye on the right side of the screen.
 - To reload the whole notebook or reenable fullscreen click the correspoding buttons in the lower right hand corner.